amolpatel/Typescript-Web-Simple-Graphics/README.md

 5. when the user clicks and drags, a grey hollow rectagle should be traced out from the start point to the current mouse location.
 If the user releases the button, a rectangle of random color should be created.
 If the user moves the mouse out of the canvas, the rectangle creation should be canceled.
 6. the canvas should be redrawn each animation frame, and nothing should be drawn in the canvas outside of the render function.

-Your grade will be based on satisfying each of these requirements.

-# Submission

-You should submit a clean project folder in a zip file to t-square.
-That means should clean the folder before submission.
-We suggest the following:

-1. copy the folder to a new location
-2. delete the ".git", "js" and "node_modules" directories
-3. delete ".gitignore"

-You should have a0.html, a0.css, a0.ts, pointset.ts, README.md, tsconfig.json, package.json, gulpfile.js remaining (of the files in the sampel: you may have other files if you create them).

-**Do Not Change the names** of a0.html and a0.ts.
-The TAs need to be able to test your program as follows:

-1. cd into the directory and run ```npm install```
-2. compile with ```tsc```
-3. open and view the web page ```a0.html```

 Please test that your submission meets these requirements.
 For example, once you create your zip file, extract it into a new folder and test these steps.